grese/ember-bootstrap-table/README.md

 * customSortAction: "[Action Name]" *// (The action that will fire when a user has clicked a sortable column header.
 Set this parameter to override the default sorting behavior of the table.
 The action will be fired with two parameters:  'columnIndex', and 'isAscending'  When specified, this will make the .sort property on your column configs inactive.)*
 * sortIndex: "[Property to Sort On]" *// (only active if customSortAction is null)*
 * sortAscending: (true || false) *// (only active if customSortAction is null)*
-* rowDetailViewClass: (null || [Instance of Ember.View]) *// (Defines a custom view for the detail rows - only used when hasDetailRows is true)*
-* hasDetailRows:  (true || false) *// (enabled/disables detail rows)*
-* useDefaultDetailRowToggle: (true || false) *// (when true, an extra column will be added to the table to allow the user to show and hide the detail rows.
-If false, you must provide your own mechanism for showing/hiding the detail rows)*
 * infiniteScrollEnabled: (true || false) *// (whether or not infinite scroll should be enabled)*
 * isLoadingRows: (true || false) *// (a flag to bind to for showing/hiding the table's loading indicator - only used when infiniteScrollEnabled is true)*
 * loadMoreAction: "[Action Name]" *// (the action that should be fired when user scrolls to bottom of page - only used when infiniteScrollEnabled is true, and isLoadingRows is false)*
 * noContentView: [Instance of Em.View] *// (this view will be rendered instead of the table if there are no rows.)*
-* useRenderingIndicator: (true || false) *// (True by default.
-When true, this will disable the adding of a rendering indicator to the table when the table is taking a while to render)*
 * disableSortDirection: (true || false) *// (False by default.)
 When true, the sortAscending property will not change when the user clicks a column header (The sortAscending property will remain unchanged)*
 * stickyHeaders: (true || false) *//(False by default).
 When true, the headers will be rendered into their own table, which will become sticky when the window scrolls to the position specified by "stickyHeaderActivatePosition".*
 * stickyHeaderActivatePosition: int value *//(90 by defualt). stickyHeaders will become active when the user scrolls to this y position.  disabled when stickyHeaders is false.*